 Medical Device Establishment Registration and Listings

-Owners or operators of places of business that are involved in the production and distribution of medical devices intended for use in the United States are required to register with the U.S. FDA annually.
+Owners or operators of places of business that are involved in the production and distribution of medical devices intended for use in the United States are required to register with FDA annually.
 Firms involved in manufacturing, packaging, labeling or reprocessing of devices must pay an annual fee.
-Many establishments that are required to register with the U.S. FDA also are required to list their devices.
-For assistance with U.S. FDA medical device registration and listing regulations, simply click the Medical Device Certificate of Registration shown on the left.
+Many establishments that are required to register with FDA also are required to list their devices.
+For assistance with FDA medical device registration and listing regulations, simply click the Medical Device Certificate of Registration shown on the left.

 Electronic Medical Device Reporting (eMDR)

 FDA now requires medical device manufacturers and importers to submit adverse event reports in electronic format.
 Device manufacturers and importers are required to submit adverse event reports to FDA when evidence suggests a device may have contributed to a patient death or serious injury, or when a device malfunctions and reoccurrence of the malfunction would likely contribute to death or serious injury.